- 1 Introduction

 Levels are measured with a blood sample.
 A fasting sample is no longer routinely recommended – triglycerides may be falsely elevated in a non-fasting sample, but levels of total cholesterol, HDL-C and LDL-C are not thought to be significantly affected.

 Consider specialist referral for patients with a total cholesterol >20 mmol/L. Levels of >10 mmol/L are associated with an increased risk of pancreatitis.
 Patients with these levels often have underlying familial hypercholesterolaemia.
-They may or may not present with the “textbook” signs of arcs senilis (white / grey / yellow ring around the margin of the cornea) and tendon xanthomata (hard, non-tender lumps in tendons – most commonly the achilles tendon).

 Any patient with raised cholesterol should also have: